Jinnah–Mountbatten talks: Background

-Officially, the talks were to be held between the Governor-Generals and Prime Ministers of India and Pakistan at the state level, focused on the Kashmir dispute on November 1947.
+Officially, the talks were to be held between the Governors-General and Prime Ministers of India and Pakistan at the state level, focused on the Kashmir dispute in November 1947.
 The British government originally facilitated the negotiations in New Delhi, but the venue of the meeting was changed to Lahore.
 Before the negotiations started, Prime Minister Nehru fell ill and his Deputy PM, Vallabhbhai Patel, refused to come to Lahore, stating "there was nothing to discuss with Pakistan's leadership."

 Talks

-On 1 November 1947, Louis Mountbatten left for Pakistan to begin talks between the Governor-Generals of India and Pakistan over the issue of Kashmir.
+On 1 November 1947, Louis Mountbatten left for Pakistan to begin talks between the Governors-General of India and Pakistan over the issue of Kashmir.
 The talks lasted for three-and-a-half hours, where Mountbatten offered to Jinnah that India would hold a plebiscite in the state of Jammu and Kashmir, provided that Pakistan withdrew its military support for the Azad Kashmir forces and their allies.
 Mountbatten also stipulated that the Indian Army would remain in the Kashmir Valley.
 Jinnah opposed the plan and claimed that the Kashmir, with its massive Muslim majority, belonged to Pakistan as an essential element in an incomplete partition process.